Peter Wright (soldier)

-Colonel Peter Wright was a Canadian Army Officer who served during the Second World War.
-He served as the Senior Intelligence Officer with the First Canadian Army in Europe.
-After the war he returned to work as a lawyer, eventually sitting on the Ontario High Court of Justice.
+Colonel Peter Wright OBE QC was a Canadian army officer, politician, lawyer and judge.
+He served during World War II as the senior intelligence officer with the First Canadian Army in Europe.

 Early life

 Peter Edward Robinson was born July 16, 1910, in Toronto to Edward and Geraldine Wright.
-His father was a lawyer and Peter went on to train as a lawyer before joining the military at the outbreak of the Second World War.
-He was educated at St. Andrews University in Scotland and at the Osgoode Hall law school in Toronto.
+Both Edward and Geraldine were lawyers.
+Reports in the press regarding Peter's appointment to bench noted that Geraldine was the third woman lawyer to practise in the British Empire.
+He was educated at Rosedale Public School and University of Toronto Schools in Toronto, St. Andrew's University in St Andrew's, Scotland and returned to study law at Osgoode Hall Law School before joining the military at the outbreak of the Second World War.
+He was called to the Ontario bar in 1934.

 Early Military Career

 September 13, 1939, he entered service in the Royal Regiment of Canada as a Lieutenant and subsequently held various postings with the 4th Canadian Division, the 2nd Canadian Division, 1st Corps and the Canadian Planning Staff.

 Raid on Dieppe

 Col Wright was involved directly in the Raid on Dieppe.
 In a post war interview he provided the following comments.I had the privilege of serving on the HQ ship at Dieppe—the same ship on which were the Force Commander, Hughes Hallett, the Army Commander, MGen J.H.
 Roberts and the Air Force Commander, Air Commodore Cole.
 I had the privilege of taking part in all the details of planning for Dieppe.
 I had also had the privilege of belonging to one of the Regiments that landed 510 men and got ten men back.
 I had knowledge of the battle and also of the sad results.
 The 500 who did not come back were among the finest people I have ever known, and the loss of so many of them was something I had more than ordinary cause to be sad about.
 But I have always felt that Dieppe was a very necessary part of the education of the whole allied effort.
 I know why in some instances we made the mistakes we did at Dieppe.
 They were mistakes that were shared at all levels.
 It was only a lesson such as Dieppe that could teach all the arms that were involved and all the people that were involved that we had to do things somewhat differently.
 It was an immense sacrifice in Canadian terms.
 It was made by the Canadians and in my opinion, it was a sacrifice that led directly to our ultimate success in the war.